supermiky0000/Clean-Flash-Manual-for-Custom-ROMs/README.md

 # Useful links
 * [nikGapps](https://nikgapps.com/)
-* RO2RW --> Watch the repo
+* RO2RW --> uploaded file or search on Internet
 ## Custom ROMs links
-If you're a beginner and you do not know what to install, i recommend u to visit website per website of all ROMs, entering in your device maintainer Telegram group watching all the screenshots to see what you like and then decide which flash.
+If you're a beginner and you do not know what to install, i recommend u to visit the websites of all ROMs, entering in your device maintainer Telegram group watching all the screenshots to see what you like and then decide which flash.
 Remember to follow the maintainers' recommendations.
 * [LineageOS](https://www.lineageos.org/)
 * [crDroid](https://crdroid.net/)